apache/parquet-format/LogicalTypes.md

 decimal point, and the precision stores the maximum number of digits supported in the unscaled value.

 If not specified, the scale is 0.
-Scale must be zero or a positive integer less than or equal to the precision.
-Precision is required and must be a non-zero positive integer.
+Scale must be a non-negative integer less than or equal to the precision.
+Precision is required and must be a positive integer.
 A precision too large for the underlying type (see below) is an error.

 `DECIMAL` can be used to annotate the following types: